Deprecation of Loki based application logs

 I'm part of the Kyma team working on the Observability feature, and in my previous blog post I talked a bit about the general shift we are planning to do in the Kyma project in regards to Observability.
 As a first but important step, we are going to deprecate the logging functionality in Kyma based on Loki, that is, the capability to query application logs for up to 5 days using the integrated Grafana view.
 In this blog post, I'm going to give you more details why we made that decision, and present the alternatives.

-SAP BTP, Kyma Runtime shifted the focus towards providing enterprise-grade components as building blocks that you can use to connect your productive workloads with the SAP ecosystem.
+Kyma shifted the focus towards providing enterprise-grade components as building blocks that you can use to connect your production workloads with the SAP ecosystem.
 Kyma's classic in-cluster Logging component does not qualify for enterprise-grade criteria because it does not scale with your application log load.
 Furthermore, you cannot configure it in any way, like for data retention times.
-Lastly, running a logging backend in-cluster (in the same cluster where your workload is running) has several flaws:
+Lastly, running an in-cluster logging backend (in the same cluster where your workload is running) has several drawbacks:

 - Ecosystem: It does not support a multi-environment scenario, where you want to store and analyze logs from multiple environments in one solution.

 - Security: Your historic application logs are exposed to a potential attacker of the cluster, and with that, cannot be used for forensic analysis.

 - Operations: If the cluster is not accessible for any reason, you also cannot access the historical application logs for troubleshooting.
 Another factor that influenced our decision is that Grafana Labs changed the licensing for Loki and Grafana to AGPLv3.
 This made us rethink the observability capabilities of Kyma overall, reinforcing our strategy shift towards integration into existing observability systems over managing such systems in-cluster.
 For the same reason, we accelerated the execution of the strategy, and with that, the deprecation of the Loki-based Logging component.